juju/docs/src/en/charms-offline-config.md

     The above table does not take into account the packaging needs (e.g. package updates) of the client host system.

-## Configuration methods

-The **client** is made aware of proxy settings via the shell that it is running under (e.g. Bash).
-This is done by exporting the relevant environment
-variables:

- - `http_proxy`
- - `https_proxy`
- - `no_proxy`

-The **controller** is a Juju machine that typically consumes proxy settings during its creation.

-The **machines** are configured for proxies indirectly via their model.
-This can be done during controller creation but it can equally be done post-creation using standard model configuration methods.

-Juju has the following offline-related model configuration options at its
-disposal:

- - `apt-ftp-proxy`
- - `apt-http-proxy`
- - `apt-https-proxy`
- - `apt-mirror`
- - `ftp-proxy`
- - `http-proxy`
- - `https-proxy`

-Read [Configuring models][models-config] for details on how a model can be configured.
 ### Controller creation

-When creating a controller the client is responsible for setting up a new machine within the backing cloud.
-Thus the client needs access to both.
-Once the new machine has been provisioned, it is only the *controller* (and the LXD agent) that needs access to those locations.
 Once a controller is properly bootstrapped, from then the *client* needs access to the controller's API (for 'lxd' this should likely not be via a proxy).

 If you have a different archive to use, its possible to set apt mirrors, etc.
 And you can also set up alternative locations to download agent binaries